-An awning add a nice touch to any food truck.
+An awning adds a nice touch to any food truck.
 Not only is it decorative, they are also functional.
 Available in a range of styles, colors and materials, awnings provide your customers shade.
 They can easily complement the wrap of your truck, making it look even more appealing.
-That’s precisely why you will find awnings on more food trucks these days.
+That’s precisely why you will find more of them on more food trucks these days.

 But of course, you will need to take good care of your awning.
 It’s not good if there are cracks in the metal, or if the canvas looks dirty.
 Your awning won’t look good, and it will almost surely make your mobile food business less attractive.
 Most importantly, it won’t serve its purpose.
 Parts could even come off and cause an injury, particularly if you have a metal awning.